 HERS SELL Dialect.
 Herself.

 HILLERS Kiln furniture.
-Part of a bottle oven.
-A very shallow saggar with very low sides and a full base to cap the top of a pile or bung (a stack) of several saggars.
+A shallow saggar with very low sides and a full base to cap the top of a pile or bung (a stack) of several saggars.
 A lid.
 Sometimes a bat is used.
 Sometimes hillers were turned upside down and used to stand on, like steps in the oven.

 HIS SELL Dialect.
 Himself.